Special Needs Schools Programme News: Beech Academy Wins National Final at Lord’s

 Delivered in partnership with Nottinghamshire County Cricket Club and the Lord’s Taverners, the project also gives schools the opportunity to attend a Cricket & Countryside Education Day on the Belvoir Estate for their pupils to take part in cricket and countryside activities delivered by our volunteers including the huntsman, fishing experts and the birds of prey keepers.

-- 54 children from 4 schools visited the Belvoir Estate on a Cricket & Countryside Day
+- 105 children from 8 schools visited the Belvoir Estate on a Cricket & Countryside Education Day

 “Allowing our children, most of whom have varying degrees of profound learning or psychological difficulties, to access external expert coaching of the game has as you would expect been a great success on multiple levels.
 It has allowed our children to learn new sports related skills, work as part of a team, participate in competitions and learn to win and lose and most importantly develop their social skills and reduce social anxiety when travelling to competitions and meeting other competitors and adults.”